grahamcarman/docs/astro/set-up-scim-provisioning.md

 3. In the **Advanced Settings** menu, click **Edit Settings**, then click the **SCIM integration** toggle to on.
 4. Copy the **SCIM Integration URL** that appears.
 5. Append the [Azure AD feature flag parameter](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/application-provisioning-config-problem-scim-compatibility#flags-to-alter-the-scim-behavior) `?aadOptscim062020` to your **SCIM Integration URL** and recopy it.
 For example, if your SCIM Integration URL is `https://api.astronomer.io/scim/v2/cknaqyipv05731evsry6cj4n0`, your final URL would be `https://api.astronomer.io/scim/v2/cknaqyipv05731evsry6cj4n0?aadOptscim062020`.
 The feature flag is required for fully compliant SCIM behavior in Azure AD.
-6. In the Azure AD management dashboard, [create a new enterprise application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal#add-an-enterprise-application).
+6. In the Azure AD management dashboard, [create a new enterprise application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal#add-an-enterprise-application) with the third option, **Integrate any other application you don't find in the gallery**.
 7. In the menu for your new application, click **Provisioning** and configure the following values:

     - **Provisioning mode**: Set to **Automatic**.